Go back

 Source: 2017 State of the Network Engineer Report

 Network downtime happens.
 Making changes to the network always introduces an element of risk.
 The volume, velocity and variety of changes to the network today only increases that risk.
-Most companies experience 4-5 outages per year, with about 80% reporting that it usually takes longer than an hour to get back up and running.
+Most companies experience 4-5 network outages per year, with about 80% reporting that it usually takes longer than an hour to get back up and running.

 Automation Is Key to Reducing MTTR